Motiva/vtkESQui/Documentation/Guide/guide_en.rst

  * *Distance* between collided points
  * *Displacement* vector obtained from objects inertia

-All the information is stored in pair, one for each scenario object collided.
+All the information is stored in pairs, one for each scenario object collided.

 vtkCollisionCollection
 ......................